Disservin/fastchess/README.md

   matches between two engines with a specified book.
 Specify `-quick cmd=ENGINE1 cmd=ENGINE2 book=BOOK` to swiftly initiate a match.

+- **GZIP Compression for logs**: The logs are now compressed using GZIP to reduce disk space usage.
+You can enable this feature adding `ZLIB=true` to the `make` command and the enabling the `compress=true` option for the log.

 ## Quick start

 ### Building from source